pangloss/parinfer-mode/README.md

 As I rely on this mode to do all my Lisp editing, I figured I might as well make some changes to my local copy.

+# Main differences

+- Load time for each .el file decreased by at least 50% as the paren readjustment algorithm was being run twice before
+- evil integration (triggering paren or indent readjustment after the right commands) now available out of the box
+- parinferlib 1.1.0 (upstreamed by me), which provides 50% better performance on parinferlib's test file
+  - This comes from lexical binding, and using global variables for global state instead of passing a hash table around
+- Tabs don't break buffers any more, instead they are just replaced with spaces
+- Dropped Emacs 24 support
+- Dropped experimental “One” mode

 # What Is Parinfer

 > ***Parinfer*** is a proof-of-concept editor mode for Lisp programming languages.
 It simplifies the way we write Lisp by auto-adjusting parens when indentation changes and vice versa.
 The hope is to make basic Lisp-editing easier for newcomers and experts alike, while still allowing existing plugins like Paredit to satisfy the need for more advanced operations.